shongscience/misc/README.md

-# misc
+# Various Topics for Data Science and Related Research

- See the "wiki" for tips
+See the `wiki` tap for details!

- Repo. for various jupyter notebook examples